Liam Hallam is a sports science graduate. He is also a keen cyclist and a lover of the Derbyshire Dales and Peak District.

 Fenders For A Touring Bike Or Cyclocross Bike

-Many low to mid range cyclocross bikes now spec something like 36-44 tooth chainrings or 34-42 tooth chainrings.
-These can give you a relatively good range of gears dor touring if you're not carrying extremely heavy weights.
+Many low to mid-range cyclocross bikes now spec something like 36-44 tooth chainrings or 34-42 tooth chainrings.
+These can give you a relatively good range of gears for touring if you're not carrying extremely heavyweights.
 Ideally a triple chainset with something like 22-32-42 tooth chainrings to give the low climbing gears often required for weighted touring.

 Wheels For Touring on a Cyclocross Bike